BY PASTOR T. O. BANSO

 A sorrowful future awaits those who devote their lives to listening to indecent music, watching immoral films and videos, and reading ungodly and satanic books and magazines.
 Anyone who desires a glorious future should have nothing to do with these resources that Satan is using to ruin destinies, devastate families, and destroy society.

 14. When someone neglects his family and fails to bring up his children in the way of the Lord.
-Some men and women are acknowledged as successful in their various professions in public, especially in the media, but at home, they are failed fathers and mothers.
+Some men and women are acknowledged as successful in their various professions in the public, especially in the media, but at home, they are failed fathers and mothers.
 Success in a career can never compensate for failure at home.
-Your children represent your future, and neglecting them means sowing a bad seed for a sorrowful future.
+Your children represent your future, and neglecting them means sowing a seed for a sorrowful future.

 Proverbs 22:6 says, “Train up a child in the way he should go, and when he is old he will not depart from it” (NKJV).
 You must catch them young by making your own positive impact and impression on them based on God’s Word before they leave you.
 Thus, they will not deviate from God’s Word and embrace strange teachings.
-They will not come under ungodly influence from anyone.
+They will not come under ungodly influences from others.
 The indelible impression the Word of God you raised them with will have registered upon their spirit.

-Everybody returns home each day no matter the success in the office or business.
+Everybody returns home each day, no matter his/her success in the office or business.
 Nobody sleeps in the office except he/she is on night duty!
 And everybody will return home eventually after a very successful career in business or public service.
 But which home will those who have neglected their families – their wives, husbands, or children return to?
-This is one reason why no one should try to build a successful career or business at the expense of his family.
+This is one reason no one should try to build a successful career or business at the expense of his family.
 Whoever does that will be an unhappy man or woman later in life, and probably till he dies.
-Success at work will never compensate for anyone’s failure at home.
+Success at work will never compensate for failure at home.

-Your family will be most important to you tomorrow than they seem today.
+Your family will be more important to you tomorrow than they seem today.
 Anyone who is neglecting his children will not have a satisfying future, no matter the joy he seems to have now.
 “A foolish son is a grief to his father, and bitterness to her who bore him” (Proverbs 17:25 NKJV).
 Compare that scripture with Proverbs 10:1: “A wise son makes a glad father, but a foolish son is the grief of his mother” (NKJV).
 Proverbs 15:20 says a similar thing: “A wise son makes a father glad, but a foolish man despises his mother” (NKJV).

 Children won’t turn out to be wise children on their own.
 Parents, especially fathers, must invest sufficient and quality time to train them in the way of the Lord so that they can have peace and joy in the future.
 God says concerning Abraham: “For I have known him, in order that he may command his children and his household after him, that they keep the way of the LORD, to do righteousness and justice, that the LORD may bring to Abraham what He has spoken to him” (Genesis 18:19 NKJV).